 2. Stroll Through Haight-Ashbury

 San Francisco is synonymous with the Hippie Era of the 60s and 70s, and that vibe can best still be captured in the Haight-Ashbury District.
 Located around the intersection of Haight Street and Ashbury Street, there’s an eclectic range of shops and cafes, plus plenty of street art.
-Go through a stroll with your dog.
+Go for a stroll through the area with your dog.

 3. Check Out the Murals in the Mission District